Firmware (LuxOS)

 max_reboot = 10

 The overtemp_auto_recovery options defines the way the system will react when detecting system temperature reaches the configurable dangerous temp.
 When set to true or empty, the system will try to restart the board to reduce temperature.
-When set to false, the system will shudown all boards and also PSU if needed.
+When set to false, the system will shutdown all boards and also PSU if needed.
 The no_pic_protection_mode options defines the way the system will react when detecting a failing board in miners with no physical protection.
 When set to shutdown_all_boards or empty, the system will shut down all boards and turn off PSU in order to protect miner.
 When set to shutdown_failing_board, the system will only shut down the failing board.
 Please note that overtemp_auto_recovery and no_pic_protection_mode are a global parameters and can't be overridden per board.

 ️💡